 How to complete a debt and mental health evidence form

-1. Complete and sign a consent form.
+1. Complete and sign a consent form

-2. Give your consent form and a blank DMHEF to your GP or other qualified professional who can give detailed advice on your mental health.
-This could be a nurse, psychologist, psychiatrist or social worker.
+2. Give your consent form and a blank DMHEF to your GP or other professional

 Will a debt and mental health evidence form write off my debt?